fbettag/aquila/guides/cassettes-and-testing.md

 1. When a cassette is **missing**, the recorder delegates to the inner transport, mirrors the streaming events to your sink, and saves both the HTTP response and the SSE stream.
-2. Metadata captures the model, URL, headers, and a canonical body hash.
-The hash is compared on subsequent runs.
+2. Metadata captures the model, URL, headers, and a canonical copy of the request body.
+The body is compared structurally on subsequent runs.
-3. When a cassette **exists**, the recorder verifies the hash and either replays the payload or raises with instructions to delete stale files.
+3. When a cassette **exists**, the recorder compares the stored body and either replays the payload or raises with instructions to delete stale files.

 ## Writing Tests